ArloL/iebox/readme.md

 When installing the IE6 VM, you **have** to install the network drivers upon **first boot**.
 The drivers are already mounted as a CD in the VM.

-If you don't install the drivers on first boot an activation loop will prevent subsequent logins forever.
+If you don't install the drivers on first boot, an activation loop will prevent subsequent logins forever.
 If this happens, restoring to the `clean` snapshot will reset the activation lock.